Cellular bases for algebras with a Jones basic construction

-Jost ~\cite{Jost:1997} has shown, using the Dipper--James description of Specht modules of the Hecke algebras ~\cite{DJ:1986}, that the restriction of a Specht module has a filtration by Specht modules.
-Together with Murphy's result that the cell modules of the Hecke algebras can be identified with the Specht modules~\cite{Mu:1995}, Theorem 5.3, this shows that the restriction of a cell module has a cell filtration.
-Surprisingly, there is no detailed proof of Theorem \ref{theorem cell filtration of restricted cell modules} in the literature using Murphy's description of the cellular structure and representation theory of the Hecke algebras.
-We have included such a proof in Appendix \ref{appendix: cell filtrations}, following suggestions of Andrew Mathas.
+Jost ~\cite{MR1461487} has shown, using the Dipper--James description of Specht modules of the Hecke algebras ~\cite{MR812444}, that the restriction of a Specht module has a filtration by Specht modules.
+Together with Murphy's result that the cell modules of the Hecke algebras can be identified with the Specht modules~\cite[Theorem 5.3]{MR1327362}, this shows that the restriction of a cell module has a cell filtration.
+A direct proof of \hyperref[theorem cell filtration of restricted cell modules]{Theorem \ref*{theorem cell filtration of restricted cell modules}} using Murphy's description of the cellular structure is given in ~\cite{GKT-2014}.